HTTP-RPC/Kilo/README.md

 This guide introduces the HTTP-RPC framework and provides an overview of its key features.
 For additional information and examples, see the [wiki](https://github.com/gk-brown/HTTP-RPC/wiki).

 _Feedback is welcome and encouraged.
-If you have any questions or comments about HTTP-RPC, please feel free to [contact me](mailto:gk_brown@icloud.com?subject=HTTP-RPC)._
+Please feel free to [contact me](mailto:gk_brown@icloud.com?subject=HTTP-RPC) with any questions, comments, or suggestions.
+Also, if you like using HTTP-RPC, please consider [starring](https://github.com/gk-brown/HTTP-RPC/stargazers) it!_

 # Contents
 * [Objective-C/Swift Client](#objective-cswift-client)